|

 Let’s Start Writing!

-Our task was to select a photo from our mobile phone and describe our choice to one another, explaining what the memory meant to us, and any sounds, memories, textures or flashes of insight it brought up for us.
+Our task was to select a photo from our mobile phone and describe our choice to one another, explaining what the memory meant to us, and any sounds, textures or flashes of insight it brought up for us.

 We spent ten minutes discussing our subject matter, the concept of ‘Home’ in the context of transience and migration, before writing a short free-form poem that we could share with the rest of the group.